 Skip to main content

 nubo is the Nubo command-line tool.
 Sign in once, then look at your projects, Frames, databases, volumes, and agents without leaving the terminal, either with quick ls commands or a full-screen interactive view.
 Today it’s read-only.
-It’s built for checking on things and for scripting (it can print raw JSON), not yet for deploying or editing.
-Those are coming.
+It’s built for checking on things and for scripting (it can print raw JSON), not for deploying or editing.
+To deploy or change something, use the dashboard, a git push, or the API.

 Install